swlaschin/fsharpforfunandprofit.com/content/posts/return-of-the-edfh-3/index.md

 rle(str1 + str2) = rle(str1) + rle(str2)
 ```

 So now all we need is a way to "add" two `Rle` structures.
-Even though they are lists, we don't want to just add them directly, because we may end up with adjacent runs.
-That is, we want runs of the same character to be merged:
+Even though they are lists, we can't just concatenate them directly, because we may end up with adjacent runs.
+Instead, we want runs of the same character to be merged:

 ```fsharp {src=#addingRles}
 // wrong